department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="public-health-service-officer">Commissioned officer of the Public Health Service</button>
 <div id="public-health-service-officer" class="usa-accordion-content">

-One of these must be true true:
+One of these must be true.
+The officer:

 **The officer served on full-time duty on or after July 29, 1945.** If their service is considered active duty for training, he or she must have become disabled or died from a disease or injury caused or made worse by their service.